 Position Resource Attributed to PCW (FTE)

-Senior Countryside Supervisor 0.2
+Countryside Services Team Leader 0.2

 Countryside Ranger 0.2

 Countryside Ranger 0.2

 Assistant Ranger 0.2

 Assistant Countryside Ranger 0.2

 Leisure & Locality Services Manager 0.1

 Leisure & Locality Services Team Leader 0.1

 Volunteer Ranger 0.1

-in 2021 we were able to utilise hours previously assigned to a seasonal visitor centre assistant post at Holt Country Park to introduce a new part time Assistant Countryside Ranger.
+\in 2021 we were able to utilise hours previously assigned to a seasonal visitor centre assistant post at Holt Country Park to introduce a new part time Assistant Countryside Ranger.
 This has proven to be of great benefit to the service, enabling the team to work in different ways to help improve the output achieved.
+Subsequently to this we have now agreed that this post should be made full time, and more skilled, to further support the team's efforts to continue to manage our sites to the expected levels.

-NNDC Leisure and Locality Services Structure 2022
+NNDC Leisure and Locality Services Structure 2024